-- 1. Only Ordinary Members resident in the University shall be eligible to vote at General Meetings. - 2.
-The Annual General Meeting shall usually be held in the afternoon of the penultimate Wednesday of the Lent Full Term within the University precincts.
+- 2. The Annual General Meeting shall usually be held in the afternoon of the penultimate Wednesday of the Lent Full Term within the University precincts.
 If necessary, the Committee may alter this date by up to five days (earlier or later).
-The date of the Annual General Meeting shall have been advertised in the Newsletter, and its time and venue shall have been advertised at least fourteen days in advance. - 3.
-The business of the Annual General Meeting shall be conducted in the following order: - (a) reading, amendment if necessary, and acceptance of all minutes not already accepted of any General Meeting held prior to the day of the Annual General Meeting; - (b) presentation and acceptance of annual reports, to include: - i. a general report by the President on the functioning of the Society over the previous year; - ii. an interim report for the current financial year by the Junior Treasurer, to include Society accounts, consolidated accounts covering the Bookshop, and a provisional budget for the next financial year; - iii. an audited set of accounts for the previous financial year, including consolidated Society accounts, and a comparison of the budget to actual expenditure; - iv. a report by the Business Manager on the Society journals;

-- v. a report from the Bookshop Manager; - (c) any other business specifically designated to be conducted at a General Meeting by this Constitution: - (d) election of Officers for the coming year; - (e) any other business. - 4.
+The date, time and venue of the Annual General Meeting shall have been advertised on the website or by email at least fourteen days in advance. - 3.
+The business of the Annual General Meeting shall be conducted in the following order: - (a) reading, amendment if necessary, and acceptance of all minutes not already accepted of any General Meeting held prior to the day of the Annual General Meeting; - (b) presentation and acceptance of annual reports, to include: - i. a general report by the President on the functioning of the Society over the previous year; - ii. an interim report for the current financial year by the Junior Treasurer, to include Society accounts, consolidated accounts covering the Bookshop, and a provisional budget for the next financial year; - iii. an audited set of accounts for the previous financial year, including consolidated Society accounts, and a comparison of the budget to actual expenditure; - iv. a report by the Business Manager on the Society journals; - v. a report from the Bookshop Manager; - (c) any other business specifically designated to be conducted at a General Meeting by this Constitution; - (d) election of Officers for the coming year; - (e) any other business. - 4.
 An Extraordinary General Meeting shall be held between fourteen and twenty-eight days of Full Term after the Committee shall have passed a resolution to hold such a meeting, or the Secretary shall have received a petition to hold such a meeting from at least ten Members, or the largest integer less than or equal to the square root of the number of Ordinary Members who are undergraduates of the University, whichever is smaller.
 It shall be held within the University precincts, at a time and place calculated to be to the convenience of Ordinary Members resident in the University, and shall be advertised at least fourteen days in advance. - 5.
 At the beginning of an Extraordinary General Meeting, the Members present shall appoint somebody to chair the meeting from those Members present and willing to chair the meeting.
 The person chairing the meeting shall then appoint a willing Member to take minutes. - 6.
 An Extraordinary General Meeting may conduct any Society Business, including that listed below. - 7.
-The following business may be conducted by General Meetings, and may not be conducted in any forum other than as specified in this Constitution: - (a) dismissal from Membership of any Member; - (b) reinstatement to Membership of any person previously dismissed from Membership; - (c) election of any person to Honorary Membership; - (d) dismissal from Office of any Officer; - (e) dismissal from a post of any Subcommittee Member; - (f) amendment of the Constitution or Standing Orders.
+The following business may be conducted by General Meetings, and may not be conducted in any forum other than as specified in this Constitution:

+- (a) dismissal from Membership of any Member; - (b) reinstatement to Membership of any person previously dismissed from Membership; - (c) election of any person to Honorary Membership; - (d) dismissal from Office of any Officer; - (e) dismissal from a post of any Subcommittee Member; - (f) amendment of the Constitution or Standing Orders.